2nd47/Text-G/README.md

 Requirements
 ----------

 * An Android phone with the "SMS Backup & Restore" app which is available for free on the Play Store.
-Backup a single conversation.
-Retrieve the saved file from your phone and place it in the same directory as the program.

 How to use
 ----------

-Under construction.
+* Backup a single conversation without MMS.
+Retrieve the saved file from your phone and place it in the same directory as the program, making sure to rename it as "sms.xml".
+You can do whatever you want with the ".xsl" file.